Standing Out in a Crowded Primary

 When the choices are confusing, voters default to the one they know.
 Simple as that.
 And nowhere are the choices more obscure than in a crowded Republican primary.

-So you're pro-gun, pro-life and pro-Trump?
+So you're pro-gun, pro-life, pro-Trump and anti-amnesty?
 Great.
 So is everyone else in your race.

 Even the most tuned-in voters have a hard time distinguishing the candidates, all of whom present themselves as conservative.
 Few can call up the money or strategy to differentiate themselves.
 So usually the winner is the officeholder with name ID and party backing.